-All submitted papers are subject to strict peer-review process by at least three reviewers that are experts in the area of the particular paper.
+All submitted papers are subject to a strict peer-review process by at least three reviewers that are experts in the area of the particular paper.

-The factors that are taken into account in review are quality of presentation, structure, Impact, novelty and validity, and references.
+The factors that are taken into account in the review are quality of presentation, structure, Impact, novelty and validity, and references.